 To provide undergraduate and graduate students with opportunities to engage in all aspects of the research process; and

 To disseminate scientific findings to community stakeholders and policy makers.

-core's research activities are grounded in theories of stress and coping, health behavior, and counselling and development.
-Our research primarily focuses on two populations: lesbian, gay, and bisexual individuals and people living with or affected by HIV/AIDS.
+CORE's research activities are grounded in theories of stress and coping, health behavior, and counseling and development.
+Our research primarily focuses on two populations: (1) lesbian, gay, bisexual, trans, and queer individuals and (2) people living with or affected by HIV/AIDS.

 Our goal is to explore the ways in which these two groups' unique strengths and stressors interact with coping strategies to influence well-being.